Dufferin Market Analysis

 The final indicator of what’s happening in the market is the number of new listings that came on the market.
 Again, we look for trends to see if the number are steadily increasing or decreasing, whether this month saw more or fewer new properties get listed and of course how it compares to this time of year by looking at this time a year ago and two years ago.

-Turning to the supply side, when we review the number of new listings that came onto the market in Dufferin in December, we see that we had 28 new listings, compared to 80 new listings in November.
-That’s approximately 65% fewer new listings, on a month over month basis.
+Turning to the supply side, when we review the number of new listings that came onto the market in Dufferin in May, we see that there were 279 new listings, compared to 247 new listings in April.
+That was a meaningful increase, with new listings up about 13% from April, or 32 new listings higher month over month.
+Compared to May of last year, new listings were down about 10%, or 30 new listings lower.

 Here’s the latest charts for these two categories (average days on market and average sale to list price ratio), going back month by month for the last two years.